TianshuangQiu/Composer-Bot/README.md

 # Composer-Bot

-Project of a dumbass high school student.
+Project of a  high school student.

 Most of it are probably not gonna work.